-Topic: Assistance Dog on Christmas Island
+Topic: Assistance Dog to be welcomed to Christmas Island

-Despite the general restrictions on dogs under unique laws on CI (Importation of Dogs and Cats Ordinance 1973 (CI)) that were designed to address environmental and animal welfare concerns, I have authority to approve the import of an Assistance Dog if it meets all the mandatory requirements defined under the Disability Discrimination Act 1992 (Cth)(DDA).
+Despite the general restrictions on dogs under unique laws on CI (Importation of Dogs and Cats Ordinance 1973 (CI)) which were designed to address environmental and animal welfare concerns, I have authority to approve the import of an Assistance Dog if it meets all the mandatory requirements defined under the Disability Discrimination Act 1992 (Cth)(DDA).

 Mrs Natasha Griggs

 Administrator of Christmas Island and the Cocos (Keeling) Islands